spark-store-project/spark-store/README.md

 - If you want to follow our development progress, you can go to the [Spark App Store Board](https://gitee.com/spark-store-project/spark-store/board) for more information.
 - Our [Forum](https://www.deepinos.org/)
 - Our [QQ Group](https://blog.shenmo.tech/post/%E6%95%85%E9%9A%9C%E5%85%AC%E5%91%8A/)
-- For commercial support, please visit [Flamescion Inc.](http://flamescion.cn/)
+- For commercial support, please leave your issue~

 ---